awsdocs/aws-app-mesh-user-guide/doc_source/virtual_nodes.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/app-mesh/latest/userguide/images/virtual_node.png)

-When you create a virtual node, you must specify a service discovery method for your task group\.
-Any inbound traffic that your virtual node expects should be specified as a *listener*\.
-Any outbound traffic that your virtual node expects to reach should be specified as a *backend*\.
+Any When you create a virtual node, you must specify a service discovery method for your task group\.
+Any inbound traffic that your virtual node expects is specified as a *listener*\.
+Any virtual service that a virtual node sends outbound traffic to is specified as a *backend*\.

 The response metadata for your new virtual node contains the Amazon Resource Name \(ARN\) that is associated with the virtual node\.
-Set this value \(either the full ARN or the truncated resource name\) as the `APPMESH_VIRTUAL_NODE_NAME` environment variable for your task group's Envoy proxy container in your task definition or pod spec\.
+Set this value \(either the full ARN or the truncated resource name\) as the `APPMESH_VIRTUAL_NODE_NAME` environment variable for your task group's Envoy proxy container in your Amazon ECS task definition or Kubernetes pod spec\.
 For example, the value could be `mesh/default/virtualNode/simpleapp`\.
 This is then mapped to the `node.id` and `node.cluster` Envoy parameters\.

 **Note**
 If you require your Envoy stats or tracing to use a different name, you can override the `node.cluster` value that is set by `APPMESH_VIRTUAL_NODE_NAME` with the `APPMESH_VIRTUAL_NODE_CLUSTER` environment variable\.

 ## Creating a Virtual Node<a name="create-virtual-node"></a>

-To create a virtual node using the AWS Management Console complete the following steps\.
-To create a virtual node using the AWS CLI, use the `aws appmesh create-virtual-node` command\.
-For CLI examples of creating virtual nodes with different settings, see [create\-virtual\-node](https://docs.aws.amazon.com/cli/latest/reference/appmesh/create-virtual-node.html)\.
+To create a virtual node, select the tool that you want to use to create it\.

+### AWS Management Console<a name="console"></a>

 1. Open the App Mesh console at [https://console\.aws\.amazon\.com/appmesh/](https://console.aws.amazon.com/appmesh/)\.